ibm-messaging/mqperf/openshift/configuration.md

             }
         }'
 ```
 and Pods can now use annotations to request an IP address on this macvlan bridge network that uses the underlying 100Gb cards (ens2f0) to support a bridge network to connect it to any other Pods in the cluster.
+In this instance a block of 8 IP addresses has been reserved for use and whose allocation will be tracked by whereabouts.
 You can specify multiple additional networks by:
 ```
   annotations:
     k8s.v1.cni.cncf.io/networks: default/tengig,default/hundredgig